Jennifer Trahan: Career

-Earlier in her career, Trahan spent 10 years in private practice as a Litigation Associate at the New York City law firm Schulte Roth & Zabel.
+Earlier in her career, Trahan spent ten years in private practice as a Litigation Associate at the New York City law firm Schulte Roth & Zabel.
 Trahan later served as counsel to the International Justice Program of Human Rights Watch.

 Trahan was appointed by NYU Center for Global Affairs as a Clinical Assistant Professor in 2009.
 She was promoted to Clinical Associate Professor in 2011 and Clinical Professor in 2018.
 At NYU Center for Global Affairs, Trahan directs the concentration in International Law and Human Rights.
 Trahan has also lectured for several years at Salzburg Law School's summer program on International Criminal Law, Humanitarian Law, and Human Rights Law.

 Research

-Trahan has conducted research on topics of international law, international criminal law, and international justice, including on the crime of aggression, war crimes prosecutions in the former Yugoslavia, the legacy of the International Criminal Tribunal for the former Yugoslavia, complementarity under the International Criminal Court's Rome Statute, the genocide in Darfur, the Iraqi High Tribunal, veto use and atrocity crimes, the US relationship to the International Criminal Court, and cyber-attacks as crimes under the International Criminal Court's Rome Statute.
+Trahan has conducted research on topics of international law, international criminal law, and international justice, including on the crime of aggression, war crimes prosecutions in the former Yugoslavia, the legacy of the International Criminal Tribunal for the former Yugoslavia, complementarity under the International Criminal Court's Rome Statute, the genocide in Darfur, the Iraqi High Tribunal, veto use and atrocity crimes, the U.S. relationship to the International Criminal Court, and cyber-attacks as crimes under the International Criminal Court's Rome Statute.